Website Manager

 • 08U - 12U - #4 Soccer Ball

-• 13U And Under - #5 Soccer Ball
+• 13U And Over - #5 Soccer Ball

 • Each player should bring water or a suitable alternative to practices and matches.